 Trusted emergency room in Brandon, Florida

-Brandon Regional Hospital's 24/7 ER is staffed by a team of highly skilled physicians and nurses who treat medical emergencies for patients of every age.
+HCA Florida Brandon Hospital's 24/7 ER is staffed by a team of highly skilled physicians and nurses who treat medical emergencies for patients of every age.

 If you are having an emergency, call 911 immediately.

 - The latest stroke treatment options at our accredited stroke center: we are a Primary Stroke Center as designated by The Joint Commission

 The need to visit the ER can be a challenging situation, so we want you to feel as comfortable as possible in our care.
 To help with this goal our ER features:

 - Access to over 45 medical specialties, the most of any emergency room in eastern Hillsborough County, bringing piece of mind

 - 76 exam rooms, including areas for express care, obstetrics, pediatrics and behavioral health

 - All private rooms and spacious waiting areas

 - Main entrance conveniently located off of Oakfield Drive and a separate entrance for the Pediatric ER located off of Vonderburg Drive

 Our emergency physicians provide fast heart attack treatment.
 Our team works quickly to diagnose your symptoms and provide the treatment you need to restore proper blood flow to the heart.